emipa606/UtilitySupplements/README.md

 Application of the foam or use of these toxins is handled using multiple delivery methods.

-**&quot;Sprayer&quot;**: allows the toxins to be directly applied as foam to small areas with control.
+**"Sprayer"**: allows the toxins to be directly applied as foam to small areas with control.
 (Manual process when drafted).
 The sprayers also have a limited number of uses (indicators provided).

-**&quot;Mortar Shells&quot;**: The foams and gases can be delivered with shells using mortars.
+**"Mortar Shells"**: The foams and gases can be delivered with shells using mortars.

-**&quot;IDEs&quot;**: The shells can be used for IED traps.
+**"IDEs"**: The shells can be used for IED traps.
 (Note only Insect Killer, Mind Killer, Tangle and Tear Gas IDEs are provided as default, the other types require additional mod support.)

-**&quot;Foam Poppers&quot;**: Foam poppers can be setup for Blight and Insect foam , trigger is the presence of a hive in the case of insect foam poppers.
+**"Foam Poppers"**: Foam poppers can be setup for Blight and Insect foam , trigger is the presence of a hive in the case of insect foam poppers.

-**&quot;Grenades&quot;**: Insect Killer, Mind Killer, Tangle Killer and Tear Gas can be weaponised.
+**"Grenades"**: Insect Killer, Mind Killer, Tangle Killer and Tear Gas can be weaponised.

 Applied foam to a surface will linger for a while and remain active but it will eventually disperse.